 - Creating a Route Home to Every New Providence Neighborhood

 - Routes of Travel – Drafts show 2015-2016 school year (by Donna Zane & Cecile Seth)

 List of goals, activities both current and over the last 3 years, action items, Address 5E’s (Engineering, education, enforcement, evaluation and encouragement, Responsibility, Timeline, Resources

-- Walk and roll to school days in fall and spring to kick off the walking seasons.
+- Walk and roll to school days in fall and spring to kick off the warm weather walking seasons.

 - Thank you breakfast gifted anonymously to AWR’s front Circle volunteers – ‘Tis the season to count our blessings – especially school drop off volunteers and Mrs Hansen

 - The New Providence police department holds annual Spring bike rodeos for 3rd graders for as long as anyone remembers, after which kids are allowed to ride their bikes to school alone.
 This is a highly anticipated right of passage.

 - Bring home a celebratory gold patch fall of 2018 while suppllies last!

 - Hashtag campaign – Document your walk to school with #WalkNP on social media

 - 8 Ways to Reduce School Traffic next September